-AN OVERNIGHT STAY AT THE GREEN TREE TAVERN
+AN OVERNIGHT STAY AT THE GREEN TREE TAVERN & INN

 On the east and west sides of the seemingly prehistoric whitewashed walls and board partitions were the inevitable puncheon benches.
 Scattered around in a more informal manner was an assortment of wooden chairs.
-Near the north end was a bar counter useful not only to receive the drinks, but umbrellas, overcoats, whips and parcels.
+Near the north end was a bar counter useful not only to receive the drinks but umbrellas, overcoats, whips, and parcels.
 The west end of the bar was adorned with a large inkstand placed in a cigar box filled with No. 8 shot, in which were sticking two quill pens — steel being unknown here, though invented in 1830.
-This end of the counter afforded the only opportunity in the establishment for a young man to write to the girl he left behind, standing up to his work like a prize fighter with a host of backers and seconds around him to see that he had fair play.
-Near the inkstand were several tattered newspapers, the latest giving an account of a great snow storm in Boston.
-At the other end of the counter were a dozen or more short pieces of tallow candles, each placed in a hole bored in a 2x4 block fortified by six penny nails, standing like mourners around the circular graves in which they had seen so many flickering lights pass away into utter darkness.
+This end of the counter afforded the only opportunity in the establishment for a young man to write to the girl he left behind, standing up to his work like a prizefighter with a host of backers and seconds around him to see that he had fair play.
+Near the inkstand were several tattered newspapers, the latest giving an account of a great snowstorm in Boston.
+At the other end of the counter were a dozen or more short pieces of tallow candles, each placed in a hole bored in a 2x4 block fortified by sixpenny nails, standing like mourners around the circular graves in which they had seen so many flickering lights pass away into utter darkness.

 Hanging in a row against the wall were large cloth and leather slippers, which the guests were expected to put on at night, that mud might not be tracked to every part of the house.
-Under the counter was a large wooden boot jack and a box containing two old-fashioned boot brushes and several pieces of hard, raw tallow, black from the application to boots.
+Under the counter were a large wooden boot jack and a box containing two old-fashioned boot brushes and several pieces of hard, raw tallow, black from the application to boots.
 There was also a collection of old-fashioned, perforated tin lanterns.
 Though not equal to their glass descendants, they were a great improvement on the lanthorns of ye olden times, and certainly very useful in enabling one to distinguish the difference between the necessary stepping-blocks in the streets and the altogether unnecessary mud puddles.

 There was also to be seen the indispensable tinder box, used fifty times a day, at least, for lighting pipes, when the old, rusty, bar stove was taking its summer vacation.
-Above the tinder box was one of the old fashioned, square, cherry, veneered Connecticut clocks.
+Above the tinder box was one of the old-fashioned, square, cherry, veneered Connecticut clocks.
 On the glass door beneath the dial plate was a purple horse drawing a blue plow, which a man with a green coat and yellow trousers was guiding.
 The men of the Nutmeg State were giants in those days, judging by this specimen, who was taller than the apple tree in the corner, which, in turn, was loaded with fruit larger than the man's head.
-Beneath the tree was a monstrous bull-frog, considerably larger than the crimson calf beside it.
-The ablutionary arrangements were exceedingly primitive, consisting of tin wash basins, soiled towels, small mirrors and toothless combs.
+Beneath the tree was a monstrous bullfrog, considerably larger than the crimson calf beside it.
+The ablutionary arrangements were exceedingly primitive, consisting of tin washbasins, soiled towels, small mirrors, and toothless combs.
 Several dishes of soft soap were arranged along the back of the water trough.
 Though pretty strong for washing the hands of a "Tenderfoot," it was in great demand after greasing boots or applying tar to wagon axles.

 The license contained printed regulations as to prices:

-The Green Tree Tavern survived the Great Chicago Fire because it was on the west side of the Chicago river.
+GREEN TREE TAVERN SURVIVES THEThe Green Tree Tavern survived the Great Chicago Fire because it was on the west side of the Chicago River.
 The conflagration consumed the east side of the north and south branches, jumping the river from the south to the north.
 See Burnt District Map.

-between Fulton and Lake Streets, Chicago ca. 1880s|
+between Fulton and Lake Streets, Chicago circa 1880s

 The structure was in poor shape before the move.
 Impertinent trade had sheared off the corners, leaving only a disjointed wreck of a building, with a quivering chimney atop.